Tadukooverse/tadukooverse.github.io/_projects/TadukooUtil.md

 AbstractAnnotationProcessor should be extended by annotation processors you create.
 It handles the standard methods and provides an instance of AnnotationUtil to make common functionality easier for processing annotations.

-For more information on creating annotation processors using Tadukoo Annotation Processor, check out the Tadukoo Annotation Processor Guide (Coming Soon)
+For more information on creating annotation processors using Tadukoo Annotation Processor, check out the [Tadukoo Annotation Processor Guide](/guides/tadukoo-annotation-processor.html)

 ### Tadukoo Database
 Tadukoo Database is used to make interfacing with a MySQL database easier.